hburakyel/cards/README.md

 Each “Card” exhibition begins with an invitation for a visual artist to create a short-lived intervention outside traditional art institutions.
 The goal is to make contemporary art accessible to different audiences, encouraging unconventional interactions and transforming public perceptions of art.

-Since its inception in **May 2022** with *Sebastián Garbrecht*, the project has featured remarkable collaborations with artists such as:

-- Alina Perkins
-- Clyde Conwell
-- Maximiliano Siñani
-- Blaykyi Kenyah
-- Tomas Maglione
-- Mia Superstar
-- Felipe Alvarez Parisi
-- Commune 6x3
-- Jack Brennan
-- Sopo Kashakashvili
-- Lisa Gutscher
-- Nina Nadig
-- Gašper Kunšič
-- Rahel Goetsch
-- Yuxiu Xiong
-- Tong Yang
-- Hemansingh Lutchmun
-- Barbi Latina

 Curated by **Andres Gorzycki**

 ---

 ## Website

-We’re delighted to share the launch of the dedicated website for the *Cards* project, designed and developed by **Studio ABO**.
+The dedicated website for the *Cards* project, designed and developed by **Studio ABO**.
 This digital platform serves as a comprehensive repository for documentation, locations, and archives of each *Cards* edition.

-👉 Explore the site here: [cards-cards-cards.link](http://cards-cards-cards.link/)
+Explore the site here: [cards-cards-cards.link](http://cards-cards-cards.link/)

 ---